zyncdotsh/zyncdotsh/README.md

 # Privacy Protocol - Phase 1

-A privacy-first shielded pool protocol for NFTs using zero-knowledge proofs.
-Inspired by Tornado Cash and Zcash, built with a unique twist for the modern crypto ecosystem.
+A privacy-first shielded pool protocol using zero-knowledge proofs.
+Inspired by Tornado Cash and Zcash, built for the modern crypto ecosystem.

-## 🎯 Vision
+## Vision

-"we take the red pill then the blue pill" - A privacy protocol that lets you deposit NFTs into a shielded pool and withdraw them anonymously.
-No one knows which NFT you own or when you moved it.
+"privacy is not a feature, it's a fundamental right" - A privacy protocol that lets you deposit assets into a shielded pool and withdraw them anonymously.
+No one knows which assets you own or when you moved them.

-## 🏗️ Architecture Overview
+## Architecture Overview

 ### Phase 1: Shielded Pool (Current)